Privacy Policy

 TaskLaunch currently includes a public website, authenticated task and dashboard features, settings and account controls, social and sharing features, push notifications, feedback submission tools, Stripe billing flows, and a launch-updates signup form.
 Different features handle different categories of data.

 TaskLaunch stores a substantial amount of runtime data locally on your browser or device.
-Based on the current implementation, this can include task state, history-related state, navigation state, theme and menu style preferences, notification preferences, pending push action state, mode settings, and other app behavior needed to continue the user experience on the same device.
+Based on the current implementation, this primarily includes browser or device-local storage mechanisms such as local storage, session storage where applicable, and IndexedDB-backed persistence.
+This can include task state, history-related state, navigation state, theme and menu style preferences, notification preferences, pending push action state, mode settings, and other app behavior needed to continue the user experience on the same device.

-Session storage is also used for short-lived browser behavior, including signed-out redirect bypass handling and related auth transition state.
+Session storage is also used for short-lived browser behavior and related auth transition state.
+Current web auth persistence also relies on browser-local persistence and IndexedDB-backed state.
+TaskLaunch does not treat cookies as its primary app storage layer, but some authentication, security, or abuse-prevention services used with the product may use cookies or similar technologies under their own implementations.
 Local data can remain on your device until you clear it, reset app data, clear browser storage, or uninstall the app.

 If you enable web or mobile push notifications, TaskLaunch can store per-device records under your account, including token values, device IDs, provider information, native-or-web indicators, app-active state, and timestamps used for delivery logic.